Bjavillo1059/updated-portfolio-2/README-current.md

 <!-- - NavBar created with links and supporting documents -->
 NavBar
-When a User opens porfolio page, a display of my name will show with a quote!
+-When a User opens porfolio page, a display of my name will show with a quote!
     - Name with quote appears in navbar
     - Contact info hyper link appears:
         - links to contact information that is set in the footer